-Be proactive and stay informed about your risks: Oral Cavity and Oropharyngeal Cancer Causes, Risk Factors, and Prevention For more information : Oral Cancer Founda- tion or the American Cancer Society Sources: National Institutes of Health, Centers for Disease Control & Prevention, Oral Cancer Foundation and the American Caner Society
+Be proactive and stay informed about your risks: Oral Cavity and Oropharyngeal Can- cer Causes, Risk Factors, and Prevention For more information : Oral Cancer Founda- tion or the American Cancer Society Sources: National Institutes of Health, Centers for Disease Control & Prevention, Oral Cancer Foundation and the American Caner Society

-Be Well is an employee wellness program provided through the Eastern Highlands Health District with funding from The CT Department of Health.
-The goal of the program is to make the healthy choice.
+Be Well is an employee wellness program provided through the Eastern Highlands Health District with funding from your employer.
+The goal of the program is to make the healthy choice the easy choice.